 2. Avoid preservatives & artificial colouring

-Parents should aim to include foods with as little preservatives and artificial colouring as possible.
+Parents should include foods with as few preservatives and artificial colouring as possible.
 Foods like processed meats, canned goods and soft drinks all have high levels of preservatives and should be avoided.
 Studies have also found that artificial colouring and preservatives result in increased levels of hyperactivity in children.
-Not only will your child have a harder time focusing in school but they could be at risk to other diseases such as obesity, high blood pressure or heart disease.
+Not only will your child have a more challenging time focusing in school but they could be at risk for other diseases such as obesity, high blood pressure or heart disease.

 3. Promote probiotics

-Probiotics help to keep the gut healthy from other stomach related diseases and is usually found in yoghurt.
-Most children’s immune systems are relatively weaker when they are younger so it is important to make sure that they have a good intake of probiotics in their diet.
-Since a strong immune system means a healthier child, your child will spend less days absent from school or childcare.
+Probiotics help to keep the gut healthy from other stomach-related diseases and are usually found in yoghurt.
+Most children’s immune systems are relatively weaker when they are younger so it is important to ensure they have a good intake of probiotics in their diet.
+Since a strong immune system means a healthier child, your child will spend fewer days absent from school or childcare.